JoaquinIG00009/Python-Update-JSON/README.md

 # Python-Update-JSON

-The aim of the challenge is to prove the capabilities of the applicant to develop a solution to aggregate data from 3 apis (or more) and return the result in a single endpoint using a local webserver.
+The aim of the challenge is to develop a solution to aggregate data from 3 apis (or more) and return the result in a single endpoint using a local webserver.

 -- Endpoints --